-6.17 How Can I Add a Smooth Color Transition to the Background of an Element?
+6.16 How Can I Add a Smooth Color Transition to the Background of an Element?

 A color transition of two and more colors can be added to elements using CSS gradients.
-CSS gradients are dynamically generated images that can be used as background and list style images.
+CSS gradients are dynamically generated images used as backgrounds (p.
+128).
 Following an example that generates a background with a fine blue gradient.